Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 InstitutionPolicy SummaryPermit RequiredContact

-University of Missouri requires all drone and unmanned aircraft operations on campus to obtain prior approval from the Office of Environmental Health & Safety (EH&S).
-Faurot Field, the football stadium, operates a Temporary Flight Restriction (TFR) during game days.
-Case-by-case authorization based on operational purpose, flight location, and safety risk assessment.
+University of Missouri (Mizzou) requires all drone operations on campus to receive prior approval from the Office of Environmental Health & Safety (EHS) before flying.
+Faurot Field (football stadium) has a federal stadium TFR that applies during athletic events and practices.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.